xiaoMGitHub/LEGION_Y7000Series_Hackintosh/README-en.md

 Our purpose is to allow Lenovo Y7000/Y530/Y540 laptop to run mac OS mojave as natively as possible

-Tips: Y7000/Y530/Y540 does not have whitelist upon WLAN hardware, you even do not need to modify your BIOS
+Tips: Y530/Y540/Y545 does not have whitelist upon WLAN hardware, you even do not need to modify your BIOS

 ## Releases
-The latest version is v3.0.1 and can be downloaded on the [release page](https://github.com/xiaoMGitHub/LEGION_Y7000Series_Hackintosh_Clover/releases).
+The latest version is v3.0.2 and can be downloaded on the [release page](https://github.com/xiaoMGitHub/LEGION_Y7000Series_Hackintosh/releases).

 ## What do you need
-- Lenovo Legion Y7000/Y530/Y540 Series Notebook
+- Lenovo Legion Y530/Y540/Y545 Series Notebook
-- Mojave disk image is prepared, nomally .dmg file, 10.15.1 version has been tested
+- Catalina disk image is prepared, nomally .dmg file, 10.15.4 version has been tested
 - USB storage (at least 16 Gigabyte)
-- Broadcom BCM94352z WLAN PCIE card (AKA: DW1560)
+- BCM943602CS WLAN PCIE card

 ## BIOS Configration
 - Boot mode: UEFI